euphoriys/bedrockserver/README.md

 ### ARM64 Compatibility
 The Minecraft Bedrock Dedicated Server is not originally designed for ARM64 architecture, which is common in most Android phones.
 To make this work, we utilize [Box64](https://github.com/ptitSeb/box64) to translate the server from AMD64 to ARM64.

+> [!WARNING]
-> **WARNING:** Although this translation works, be aware that the performance may be reduced, and some issues may arise.
+> Although this translation works, be aware that the performance may be reduced, and some issues may arise.
 The server’s performance will vary heavily depending on your device’s specifications.

 ---